United States hand grenades: M1 Frangible Grenade (AW, Alcohol-Gasoline, GA, IM, and NP)

-In September 1942 the United States standardized a Molotov cocktail-style device that was nominally designated as a "grenade".
+In September 1942 the United States standardized a Molotov cocktail-style device that was nominally designated as a "grenade."
 It consisted of a pint-sized clear glass bottle with a crimped metal cap.
-It was dubbed "frangible" because it was made of glass, which is brittle and easily broken.
-The most common types of fillers for the M1 were not surprisingly a number of incendiary agents.
-The various fillers changed as the chemical technology improved, and created a number of more standardized Molotov cocktails.
+It was dubbed "frangible" because it was made of glass which is brittle and easily broken.
+The most common types of fillers for the M1 were, not surprisingly, a number of incendiary agents.
+The various fillers changed as the chemical technology improved and created a number of more standardized Molotov cocktails.

 AW was an incendiary mixture of Phosphorus with Rubber dissolved in Gasoline.
 The phosphorus ignited when exposed to the air, setting off the gasoline - it also burned on its own but could not be put out with water.
 The dissolved rubber allowed the gasoline to adhere to surfaces while burning.
 It was made obsolete in 1943.

 The Alcohol-Gasoline model was exactly what it said on the tin: a mixture of grain alcohol and gasoline.
 It used an M1 fuze, which released a chemical powder that would ignite the mixture.

 The GA filler was liquid or solidified ("jellied") gasoline.
 It was ignited with an M2 fuze, which used a safer and more reliable time-delay pull-fuze.

 Models with IM filler (Gasoline mixed with an incendiary thickener) or NP filler (a mixture of gasoline and Naphtha Palmate) were fuzed with an M3 Igniter fuze attached to the bottle with a Timmerman strap safety.
 The M3 Igniter fuze assembly consisted of a fuze body, a striker, and a .38-caliber Blank cartridge.
 The Timmerman Strap was a metal band under tension around the surface of the grenade that was hooked up to a striker safety in the fuse body.
 (If the bottle broke prematurely, the Timmerman strap safety would prevent the striker from going off on impact.)
 To activate the grenade, the user pulled the safety pin from the fuse assembly.
 He then threw the bottle against the target hard enough to shatter the glass.
 When the bottle broke, the Timmerman strap fell off, deactivating the strap safety and allowing the striker to engage.
 The fuze spring in the fuze body activated the striker, which struck the cartridge.
 The blank cartridge set off a pyrotechnic flash, which ignited the thickened gasoline filler.

 M14 TH3

 A cylindrical grenade visually identical to the M8, the M14 (also written AN/M14) is a purpose designed incendiary grenade.
 Working off the intense and violent reaction of the thermate filler, the result of the deployment of the M14 is molten iron.
 This means the M14 is primarily employed on material to be destroyed in a roughly secure environment and not as an offensive or defensive weapon.
 The grenade has the ability to melt right through an engine block.
-Also, since the thermate reaction uses iron oxide instead of oxygen for its oxidizing agent, the grenade can work under water.
+Also, since the thermite reaction uses iron oxide instead of oxygen for its oxidizing agent, the grenade can work under water.